Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Application to Griffiths' conjecture

-\begin{rem} One can also carry out some variant of the approach presented here, in order to obtain positivity of some positive combination of Schur forms which are not covered by what we do here.
-More specifically, one can show for instance the positivity of Schur forms such as $ c_2 $ and $ c_1 c_2 - c_3 $ for a rank $3$ Griffiths (semi)positive holomorphic hermitian vector bundle.
-The details will be reasonably soon available on the forthcoming PhD thesis of the second-named author. \end{rem}
+\begin{rem} One can also carry out some variant of the approach presented here, in order to obtain positivity of some positive combination of Schur forms which is not covered by what we do here.

+More specifically, one can show for instance the positivity of Schur forms such as $ c_2 $ in every rank and $ c_1 c_2 - c_3 $ for a rank $3$ Griffiths (semi)positive holomorphic Hermitian vector bundle.
+See \cite{Fag21} for more details. \end{rem}

-We obtain thus a partial affirmative answer to Griffiths' question for the polynomials in the Chern forms of $(E,h)$ belonging to the positive convex sub-cone $\mathcal F(r)\subset\Pi(r)$ spanned by all possible push-forwards $\pis c_1(Q_{\rho}^\mathbf a)^{d_{\rho} + k}$, for $k=0,\dots,n$, as the weights $\mathbf a\in\mathbb N^r$ vary in the appropriate range prescribed by Conditions \eqref{eq:condition on a} and \eqref{eq:star}.
+We obtain thus a partial affirmative answer to Griffiths' question for the polynomials in the Chern forms of $(E,h)$ belonging to the positive convex sub-cone $\mathcal F(r)\subset\Pi(r)$ spanned by \emph{all possible wedge products of all possible push-forwards} $\pis c_1(Q_{\rho}^\mathbf a)^{d_{\rho} + k}$, for $k=0,\dots,n$, as the weights $\mathbf a\in\mathbb N^r$ vary in the appropriate range prescribed by Conditions \eqref{eq:condition on a} and \eqref{eq:star}.
 This sub-cone contains in particular the signed Segre forms, which arise in the case of projectivized bundle.

-\begin{rem} Even if it is possible to obtain every Schur form as a push-forward, as observed in Remark \ref{rem:schurfunctions}, unfortunately this is not enough to get ---at least at the best of our knowledge--- that every Schur form of a Griffiths semipositive vector bundle is positive.
+\begin{rem} Even if it is possible to obtain every Schur form as a push-forward, as observed in Remark \ref{rem:schurfunctions}, unfortunately this is not enough to get here that every Schur form of a Griffiths semipositive vector bundle is positive.
 This is because the curvature computations for the tautological bundles over the compete flag bundle do not permit to conclude that the relevant monomials whose push-forward give the desired Schur forms are positive. \end{rem}

 The next examples are intended to give some flavor of which kind of new positive forms, in particular besides signed Segre forms, we are able to obtain with our methods.